Web Design Stuff

 Okay so now that you've got some graphics, let's get down to the brass tacks of it all.
 Here's the actual HTML code you use to add a graphic to your web page:

-<img src="graphic file name"
+<img src="graphic file name">

-with the actual file name of your graphic and as long as the graphic file is in the same directory as your web page .html
+This is the bare essential code to get it all happening.
+You have only to replace graphic file name with the actual file name of your graphic and as long as the graphic file is in the same directory as your web page .html file, you're golden.

 I go into much greater detail about all this on the following page: